 Step 5: Keep a ‘reading’ journal (digital or analog)

-Step 2: Identify your optimal ‘writing’ hours
+Step 2: Identify your optimal hours to write

 Step 3: Brainstorm the various mediums you want to work in

-Step 4: Create a ‘calendar’ of content related to writing
+Step 4: Create a ‘Content Calendar’

 For example, let’s say it’s August and you’re planning for September.
 You’ve decided that you want to create four videos in September, releasing one video a week.
-In August, then, you’ll chunk out the days you’ll spend writing or scripting these videos, which will then allow you to organize production days.
+In August, then, you’ll chunk out the days you’ll spend scripting these videos, which will then allow you to organize production days.

-3) Create but also curate
+3. Create but also curate

 Step 1: Research your niche